tabcat/dynamic-content/ARTICLE.md

 Using this design to create [local-first](https://www.inkandswitch.com/local-first/) databases looks quite promising.
 However, local-first databases are often highly [sharded](https://en.wikipedia.org/wiki/Partition_(database)) and run on end-user devices.

-This presents the problem of having few and unreliable peers to sync with.
+This presents the problem of peers being few and unreliable to sync with.
-One solution is to add reliable database peers to the mix, either self-hosted or on hosted by a service.
+One solution is to add reliable database peers to the mix, either self-hosted or hosted by a service.
 There are two disadvantages to this approach:
 - Each project must build infra tools
 - Users need an instance of each database protocol used

-It would be benefit all related protocols to have general solution for asynchronous replication of dynamic content.<br/>
+It would benefit all related protocols to have a general solution for asynchronous replication of dynamic content.<br/>
 *Think pinning layer for dynamic content.*

 ## Achieving Dynamicity